Guide Likely

 Share

-Vice City in GTA 6 with vehicles cruising the streets
+GTA 6 vehicles in action on the streets of Leonida

-Vice City in GTA 6 with vehicles cruising the streets
+GTA 6 vehicles in action on the streets of Leonida

-That’s just how it is.
-You can have the greatest story ever written, the biggest map, the most charismatic characters — if the cars feel sluggish and the driving is janky, it falls apart.
-GTA is, above all, the thrill of driving.
-Taking a corner too fast in a stolen supercar, feeling the rear end kick out, weaving between police cruisers at 120 mph.
-And from what we’ve seen in the GTA 6 trailers?
-Rockstar absolutely gets it.
+GTA games live or die partly on how driving feels.
+You can have a rich story, a sprawling map, compelling characters, but if cars feel weightless and unresponsive, the whole thing unravels.
+GTA is, above all, the thrill of driving: taking a corner too fast in a stolen supercar, feeling the rear end kick out, weaving between police cruisers at 120 mph.
+From what the two official trailers have shown, Rockstar appears to understand this.

 Vehicles Confirmed by the Trailers

 The two official trailers have shown a catalog that already looks massive.
-And we’ve probably only seen a fraction of what will be available.
+We’ve probably only seen a fraction of what will be available.

 Cars: From Muscle to Luxury